OPAL (Open Political Advertising Library)

 OPAL is three things.

-- A searchable database containing political ads bought and placed on the internet.
+- An effort to create a searchable database containing political ads bought and placed on the internet.

 - It’s global.
 OPAL improves transparency in the democratic process, covering advertising in elections around the world.